Postcolonial international relations: Orientalism and the groundwork for postcolonial studies

-Connection between Postcolonialism and International Relations
+Connection between postcolonialism and international relations

 Said's postcolonial discourse exhibited characteristic pertinent to international relations.
 According to Said, Orientalism is "a considerable dimension of modern political-intellectual culture, and as such has less to do with the Orient than it does with 'our' world."
 The international dynamic to his literature persisted throughout his 1993 work, Culture and Imperialism.
 Said explored the lasting implications of British imperialism and the international struggle for decolonization.
 Literature, like Joseph Conrad's Heart of Darkness, demonstrated a means to convey the global anti-imperialist struggle and the post-imperial reconstruction.

 Scholars today argue that Said and his central themes transcend international discourses.
 To Mark Salter, Said's questions of "power, domination, culture, imperialism, identity and territory" are central to IR and its subsequent criticisms.
 Moreover, as Bill Ashcroft and Pal Ahluwalia write, Said himself was obsessed with location and fascinated with cultural diversity and heterogeneity.
 In borrowing from architectural studies, Said located himself within what he called an interstitial space.
 This "space in between a Palestinian colonial past and an American imperial present" implicitly bridged his ideas within the international context.

-Neglect in Mainstream International Relations
+Neglect in mainstream international relations

 Said's postcolonial discourse has been largely neglected in canonical IR.
-Mainstream IR scholarship emphasizes neo-liberalism, power politics, and national security.
+Mainstream IR scholarship emphasizes neoliberalism, power politics, and national security.
 The discipline's longstanding adherence to realist and liberal IR theories limit Said's impact on the field.
-To Sheila Nair, Said's "marginalisation in the IR 'canon' parallels the disenfranchisement, exile, marginality, and oppression he addressed in his work."
+To Sheila Nair, Said's "marginalization in the IR 'canon' parallels the disenfranchisement, exile, marginality, and oppression he addressed in his work."

 Mark Salter writes that while Orientalism's themes pertained to postcolonial IR, its effects on IR discourses were largely silent until the 1990s.
 It was not until scholars like Phillip Darby, A.J.
 Paolini, and Sankaran Krishna explicitly bridged postcolonialism with IR that Said's work formally crossed disciplines.
-In their 1994 article "Bridging International Relations and Postcolonialism," Darby and Paolini write that Orientalism not only failed to "dent the casings of international relations, it received only occasional mention in the literature."
+In their 1994 article "Bridging International Relations and Postcolonialism", Darby and Paolini write that Orientalism not only failed to "dent the casings of international relations, it received only occasional mention in the literature."
 Said's emphasis on the "counter-history of the European literary tradition" contributed to the text being ruled out of the mainstream IR.

-Implicit Challenges to Mainstream International Relations
+Implicit challenges to mainstream international relations

 Despite the neglect by mainstream IR, scholars argue that Said's central themes implicitly challenge conventional IR discourses.